orgvue2/orgvue-basic/chapter04/filter_control.md

 The Filter Control lets you apply sophisticated filters to your data throughout all active Views in OrgVue.

+**Note**: From any View, you can open a Filter Control window by clicking the ‘Filter’ icon in the Toolbar

 ![](4-002.filtercontrolintro.png)

 ##Apply a filter